Bocq: Geography

-The Bocq originates in Scy, Condroz, at an altitude of 305 meters.
+The Bocq rises in Scy, Condroz, at an altitude of 305 meters.
 On its way it passes through the villages of Mohiville, Achet, Hamois, Emptinne, Sovet, Braibant and Spontin.
 From this village, the valley gets woodier.
 In Bauche, it receives the waters of its main tributary, the Crupet.
 After 45 km, the Bocq empties into the right bank of the Meuse in Yvoir, at an altitude of 90 meters.
 Its average slope is 0.48% and the surface area of its basin is 230 km2.